Some Fundamental Theorems in Mathematics: Descriptive set theory

 A {\bf metric space} $(X,d)$ is a set with a {\bf metric} $d$ (a function $X \times X \to [0,\infty)$ satisfying {\bf symmetry} $d(x,y)=d(y,x)$, the {\bf triangle inequality} $d(x,y) + d(y,z) \geq d(x,z)$, and $d(x,y)=0 \leftrightarrow x=y$.)
 A metric space $(X,d)$ is {\bf complete} if every {\bf Cauchy sequence} converges in $X$.
 A metric space is of {\bf second Baire category} if the intersection of a countable set of open dense sets is dense.
 The {\bf Baire Category theorem} tells \satz{Complete metric spaces are of second Baire category.}

 One calls the intersection $A$ of a countable set of open dense sets $A$ in $X$ also a {\bf generic set} or {\bf residual set}.
 The complement of a generic set is also called a {\bf meager set} or {\bf negligible} or a set of {\bf first category}.
-It is the union of countably many nowhere dense sets.
-Like measure theory, Baire category theory allows for existence results.
+Such a set is the union of countably many nowhere dense sets.
+Like measure theory, Baire category theory can be used to get existence results.
 There can be surprises: a generic continuous function is not differentiable for example.
 For descriptive set theory, see \cite{Kechris}.
 The frame work for classical descriptive set theory often are {\bf Polish spaces}, which are separable complete metric spaces.
 See \cite{Bredon}.